Combat Infantryman Badge: Retroactive awards

+As holders of the CIB had also borne the hardships that had originally influenced approval of the Bronze Star Medal for ground troops in 1944, the U.S. government implemented a policy in 1947 which authorized the retroactive awarding of Bronze Stars to World War II veteran soldiers who had been awarded the CIB.
+Both awards required a commander's recommendation and a citation in pertinent orders.
+General Marshall initiated this after Medal of Honor–recipient Major Charles W. Davis noted to him that: "It would be wonderful, if someone could design a badge for every infantryman who faces the enemy, every day and every night, with so little recognition".

-From the beginning, Army leaders have taken care to retain the badge for the unique purpose for which it was established and to prevent the adoption of any other badge that would lower its prestige.
+From the beginning, Army leaders have taken care to retain the badge for the unique purpose for which it was established, and to prevent the adoption of any other awards that would lower its prestige.
 At the close of World War II, the largest war in which armor and artillery played key roles in the ground campaigns, a review was conducted of the CIB criteria with consideration being given to creating either additional badges or authorizing the badge to cavalry and armor units.
 The review noted that any change in policy would detract from the prestige of the badge.

-Eligibility requirements
+Current eligibility requirements

 A soldier must meet the following requirements to be awarded the Combat Infantryman Badge: